-Energy Storage We are keen to share our plans with you.
+We are keen to share our plans with you.
 They include not just energy storage, but also areas reserved for habitat enhancement and tree planting to support local wildlife and help screen the site.
+Please take your time to review all the material on display and direct any questions to our project team.
 We would also like to hear what you think about our Community Energy Transition Foundation, which would invest in local initiatives to promote sustainable communities.
 Tell us how we can help in your local area.
 We welcome any feedback you would like to share with us.